The 8 Oriole Species You Should Know

 Here’s where and how to spot every oriole species regularly found in the U.S. and Canada.

-The Backyard Superstars: Baltimore, Bullock’s and Orchard Orioles
+The Backyard Superstars: Baltimore Orioles, Bullock’s Orioles and Orchard Orioles

-Widespread in the East and parts of the Southwest in summer, orchard orioles are smaller than other orioles, and adult males have a unique color combination with deep chestnut instead of orange and yellow.
+Widespread in the East and parts of the Southwest in summer, orchard orioles are smaller than other orioles.
+Adult males have a unique color combination with deep chestnut instead of orange and yellow.

 In summer, hooded orioles are common from coastal California to southern Texas, chiefly in lowland riversides, canyons and backyards.
 They often place their nests in palm trees, using the long, strong fibers of palm leaves as nesting material.
 But if no palms are available, they’ll readily nest in sycamores, cottonwoods or other trees.
 Adult males are primarily orange (including an orange “hood”) with black accents.

-The Tropical Trio: Altamira, Audubon’s and Spot-Breasted Orioles
+The Tropical Trio: Altamira Orioles, Audubon’s Orioles and Spot-Breasted Orioles

 The southern tip of Texas is home to two lesser known orioles, Altamira and Audubon’s.
-Unlike the more northern species, these two are nonmigratory, sticking around all winter in that subtropical climate.
+Unlike the more northern species, these two are nonmigratory.
+They stick around all winter in that subtropical climate.
 Another difference from their northern cousins: the sexes look the same.
 Both male and female Altamira orioles look like supersized male hooded orioles.
 The female Altamira builds an astounding nest, a hanging bag of plant fibers that may be 2 feet long, sometimes suspended from telephone wires.

 Audubon’s orioles are not so flamboyant; both males and females are mainly yellow, with black head, wings and tail.
 The Audubon’s song is slow and hesitant, like a person learning how to whistle.

 In the past, southern Florida had no orioles in the summer, just Baltimore and orchard orioles during migration and winter.
-But some spot-breasted orioles—native to Central America and sometimes kept as cage birds—escaped from captivity near Miami in the 1940s and established a population in suburbs around southeastern Florida.
+But some spot-breasted orioles—native to Central America and sometimes kept as cage birds—escaped from captivity near Miami in the 1940s.
+They established a population in suburbs around southeastern Florida.
 This is another tropical species in which the males and females look alike.

 With all these possibilities, you have a chance to see one or more kinds of orioles practically anywhere.
 With a little luck, these golden birds may treat you to a glimpse right outside your window.
 (Read more!
 How to Attract Orioles and Tanagers with Jelly)